 MG5 EV exterior review

-From the exterior, the MG5 EV will divide opinion.
+From the exterior, the MG5 EV will divide opinions.
 We asked our Instagram followers and it was a 50-50% split.
 What do you make of the design?
 Let us know in the comments section below or via social media.

 In our opinion, the all-electric estate isn’t as swish as its SUV counterpart, the MG ZS EV.
 It’s certainly not as sporty-looking as the BMW 330e Touring nor as elegant as the Mercedes C 300e EQ Power, either.
 Even the more affordable hybrid estates, such as VW Passat Estate GTE, look better on the road.